 - Mistakes on your application: even small mistakes, such as giving the wrong name or address on an application, could be enough for the lender to refuse you credit.
 This is why it’s so important to thoroughly check your application over before submitting it

 - Identity theft: if your credit report looks to be in good stead and your application was in order, you may want to consider the possibility of identity fraud or theft.
 If you think this may be the case, you should contact your bank or lender as well as Action Fraud, the UK’s National Fraud and Cyber Crime Reporting Centre

 Why was I refused credit if my credit score was good?

 While lenders do generally take your whole credit score into account, they may be more interested in certain aspects to it.

 For example, it stands to reason that a lender will be most interested in your history of repaying loans and credit.
-Therefore if your credit score is high as a result of consistently paying bills and rent but you’ve missed a few loan or credit card repayments, this could be enough to put lenders off.
+Therefore, if your credit score is high as a result of consistently paying your bills but you’ve missed a few loan or credit card repayments, this could be enough to put lenders off.

 This is because frequent applications can weaken your credit report as each application, whether successful or not, represents a debt that you’ve tried to take on.
 Debt is a risk factor that could affect your ability to make repayments, and the higher the risk the less likely you are to be accepted.

 Your credit report doesn’t show whether your application is accepted or not – just the number of applications you’ve made.